Chris Cester: 2016: Mystic Knights of Amnesia

-In 2016, Cester formed Mystic Knights of Amnesia with Jet bandmate Louis Macklin to write more experimental rock music.
-The band was named by friend and former Oasis guitarist and songwriter Noel Gallagher.
-The band is based out of Los Angeles, and the lineup consists of guitarist and singer Emmanuel Castro, guitarist Aaron Eisenberg, bassist John Pancost, and Louis Macklin on keys.
+In 2016, Cester formed Mystic Knights of Amnesia with Jet's touring keyboardist Louis Macklin to write more experimental rock music.
+The band was named by Cester's friend Oasis guitarist and songwriter Noel Gallagher.
+The band was based out of Los Angeles, and the original lineup consisted of Cester on lead vocals, Emmanuel Castro and Aaron Eisenberg on guitar, John Pancost on bass, Jeff Kite on drums, and Macklin on keyboards.

 2018–2019: The Jaded Hearts Club

-Cester was the lead singer of rock supergroup The Jaded Hearts Club from 2018–2019.
+Cester was the lead singer of rock supergroup The Jaded Hearts Club from 2018 to 2019.
 The lineup at the time consisted of Matt Bellamy of Muse, Graham Coxon of Blur, Sean Payne of The Zutons, Ilan Rubin of Nine Inch Nails, and Jamie Davis.
 Cester sang lead vocals alongside Miles Kane for a year of shows, including South By Southwest in Austin, Texas, and the Teenage Cancer Trust show in the Royal Albert Hall.
 Nic Cester sang with the band at a secret show in Los Angeles in 2018, and he took Chris's place in the band after Chris sustained a back injury from an accident in 2019.

-2024-Present: Mystic Knights
+2024–present: Mystic Knights

-In 2024 the Mystic Knights of Amnesia was rebranded as Mystic Knights.
-The band consists of Cester, Aaron Eisenberg, and Emmanuel Castro.
-Their debut single, "This High Up", came out on November 20th 2024.
+In 2024, Cester revived the Mystic Knights of Amnesia project without Macklin, rebranding the band as Mystic Knights.
+Both Eisenberg and Castro returned, with the new line-up being fleshed out by Jacob Pillot on bass and Sebastian Harris on drums.
+Their debut single, "This High Up", was released on November 20th 2024.

-Personal life
+Equipment

 Chris uses Gretsch drums, including a Brady 14- x 8-inch Jarrah Ply snare, and Zildjian cymbals.
 His cymbal setup is a pair of 15-inch A Zildjian New Beat Hats, and he has a 22-inch K Zildjian Dark Ride.